gitpod-io/retired-gatsby-website/src/docs/languages/scala.md

 Let's break this down.
 First, in `.gitpod.Dockerfile`, we declare `FROM gitpod/workspace-full` to have your project use Gitpod's default workspace image (recommended).
 You can use other images too, but some Gitpod features might not work as well with untested images.

-Next, we declare `RUN brew install scala`.
+Next, we declare `RUN brew update && brew install scala`.
 This simply installs Scala into the workspace image via HomeBrew.

 Then, we register our custom Dockerfile in Gitpod's configuration file `.gitpod.yml`, so that Gitpod knows it should pick it up and build it on-the-fly when booting up new workspaces.